leeyuejia/GA_seif2020/projects/project_3/README.md

 ![](/ga_cog.png)

-# Project #3: MEAN Stack - Group Project
+# Project #3: MERN Stack - Group Project

 ## Attendance
 There is only one mandatory attendance check during project week, but as always please make sure you're working on your project every day!